Dean Ho (biomedical engineer): Longevity and Healthspan Human Trial

-Research
+Career

-Dr. Ho's research has covered emerging areas of nanomedicine and nanodiamond-based drug delivery.
-Dr. Ho and his colleagues were the first to develop nanodiamond platforms for cancer therapy and wound healing, among other areas.
-Dr. Ho and colleagues were the first to demonstrate the translational potential of nanodiamonds as chemotherapeutic delivery agents, specifically towards the treatment of drug-resistant cancers in vivo.
+Ho's research has covered emerging areas of nanomedicine and nanodiamond-based drug delivery.
+Ho and his colleagues were the first to develop nanodiamond platforms for cancer therapy and wound healing, among other areas.
+Ho and colleagues were the first to demonstrate the translational potential of nanodiamonds as chemotherapeutic delivery agents, specifically towards the treatment of drug-resistant cancers in vivo.
 This work was published as the Cover Article of the March 9 issue of the journal Science Translational Medicine.
-Dr. Ho is also leading 2 clinical trials to validate nanodiamond-embedded biomaterial devices for wound healing and the prevention of re-infection.
+Ho is also leading 2 clinical trials to validate nanodiamond-embedded biomaterial devices for wound healing and the prevention of re-infection.
 He has also developed nanodiamond-functionalized biomaterials for other clinically relevant applications.

-Dr. Ho is also known for his work in the areas of artificial intelligence (AI) and its application towards personalized and precision medicine.
+Ho is also known for his work in the areas of artificial intelligence (AI) and its application towards personalized and precision medicine.
 His team and colleagues pioneered the field of Augmented AI (CURATE.AI), which mediates model-free and mechanism-independent N-of-1 combination therapy and rapidly accelerated and globally optimized drug development.

 This has led to multiple clinical trials that have validated the CURATE.AI platform.
 This AI platform has realized best-in-class medicines for population-wide administration, as well as the unprecedented ability to actionably personalize treatment for the entire duration of care on a patient-specific basis.
-Dr. Ho's extensive research achievements have garnered news coverage in The Economist, Forbes, Nature, CNN, NPR, as well as The Washington Post.
+Ho's extensive research achievements have garnered news coverage in The Economist, Forbes, Nature, CNN, NPR, as well as The Washington Post.
 He was also featured in the National Geographic Channel program, Known Universe.
 Most recently, the Augmented AI platform was featured by FuturizeX, a partnership between the X PRIZE Foundation and UCLA.
 Recent clinical advances using this AI approach to enhance clinical outcomes were recognized among the finalists for the SLAS Innovation Award, selection among the SLAS Technology 10, and featured at the PM3 panel at InnovFest Unbound.